argoproj-archive/argo-site/docs/yaml/ex_create_policy_4_workflow.md

 # Automating Workflows Using Policies

-Edit this topic to merge content together

-Now that you've seen how to manually start, stop, or terminate jobs as workflows, the next step is to automate when workflows get triggered. <span class="GeneralApplatix Platform Name">Argo</span> uses policies to do this.
-For details about creating policies, see <madcap:conditionaltext data-mc-conditions="General.Not for Print">[Automating Workflows Using Policies](#).</madcap:conditionaltext> for details.
+Now that you've seen how to manually start, stop, or terminate jobs as workflows, the next step is to automate when workflows get triggered.
+Argo uses policies to do this.
 You can also enable or disable a policy.
 For details, see [Viewing, Enabling and Disabling Policies](#/docs;doc=%2Fuser_guide%2Fpolicies%2Fenable-disablepolicies_notused.md).

-Additionally, you can also write a policy that alerts users as to when certain events happen on the <span class="GeneralKubernetes Cluster with Argo">Argo</span>.
+Additionally, you can also write a policy that alerts users as to when certain events happen on the Argo.
 For details, see [Using Policies to Trigger a Notification Message](../user_guide/configapplatixcluster/setupnotificationmanagement.htm#UsingPolicies2TriggerNotificationMessage).

+## About Policies

 Policies are a set of rules that determine